SEO and Keyword Placement in WordPress

 Controlling the address line: permalinks

-The permalink is the part of your page’s web address that appears after the domain name (with a forward slash in between).
-If set up correctly (in Settings > Permalinks), the WordPress system automatically appends the name of your page or post to the domain, and that part becomes your permalink.
+The permalink is the part of your page’s web address that appears after the forward slash that terminates domain name.
+If set up correctly (in Settings > Permalinks), the WordPress system automatically appends the name of your page or post to the domain.
+That part becomes your permalink.

 As search engines look for keywords in the web address line, you need to think carefully about the title of pages and blog posts and try to include your keyphrase.